fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Muslim leaders held a war council.
 Zayd bin Haritha proposed that they immediately send a messenger to the Prophet apprising him of the imbalance in the strength of the two forces, and requesting him to send reinforcements.

 But Abdullah bin Rawaha opposed him, and said that the decision to fight or not to fight did not rest upon their numbers, and if they were outnumbered by the enemy, it was immaterial for them.
-“We fight to win the crown of martyrdom, and not the laurels of victory, and here is our chance; let us not miss it,” he said.
+"We fight to win the crown of martyrdom, and not the laurels of victory, and here is our chance; let us not miss it," he said.

 Abdullah bin Rawaha clinched the debate with his powerful argument, and the Muslims advanced to meet the enemy.
 The Muslims engaged the Byzantines at their camp by the village of Musharif and then withdrew towards Mu'tah.
 It was here that the two armies fought.
 Some Muslim sources report that the battle was fought in a valley between two heights, which negated the Byzantines' numerical superiority.